What is FinOps?

 FinOps practitioners

 FinOps practitioners help forecast cloud spend, and work within teams to accurately budget and allocate resources.
+These FinOps practitioners often include individuals who are software asset managers that are performing similar tasks with enterprise software and SaaS solutions.

-By providing a reliable, agile approach to cloud finance management, FinOps offers a number of distinct advantages.
+By providing a reliable, agile approach to cloud finance management, FinOps offers a number of distinct advantages

 • Real-time reporting